zce/caz/README.md

 It's a a sample template-based Scaffolding tools for my personal productivity, inspired by [Yeoman](https://yeoman.io) &amp; [Vue CLI 2](https://npmjs.com/vue-cli) &amp; etc.

 - pronounced: [kæts] 📷 ✌
-- written: CAC / cac
+- written: CAZ / caz

 _For more introduction, please refer to the [How it works](#how-it-works)._